 Multi-arm Bandits

-#RL #Learning #computer-science Multi-arm bandit is a classic RL example that teaches the basic algorithms.
+Multi-arm bandit is a classic RL example that teaches the basic algorithms.
 In this note, we take a closer look at this example.
 The most important feature distinguishing reinforcement learning from other types of learning is that it uses training information that evaluates the actions taken, instead of instructing the learner.
 Purely evaluative feedback indicates how good the action taken is, but not whether it is the best or the worst action possible.
-Purely instructive feedback, on the other hand, indicates the correct action to take, independently of the action actually taken.
-This kind of feedback is the basis of supervised learning.

 Problem Statement

 Consider the following learning problem: You are faced repeatedly with a choice among $n$ different options, or actions.
 After each choice you receive a numerical reward chosen from a stationary probability distribution that depends on the action you selected.
-Your objective is to maximize the expected total reward over some time period, for example, over 1000 action selections, or time steps.
-Each action has an expected or mean reward given that that action is selected, called the value of that action.
-If you knew the value of each action, then you would always select the action with highest value.
-Therefore, we assume you don’t know the action value with certainty.
+Your objective is to maximize the expected total reward over some time period.
+Selecting each action results in an expected or mean reward, called the value of that action.
+If the value of each action were known, then one would always select the action with highest value; Therefore, we assume we don’t know the action value with certainty.

 Exploring vs Exploiting

 If you maintain estimates of the action values, then at any time step there is at least one action whose estimated value is greatest.
-We call this a greedy action.
+This is called a greedy action.
 If you select a greedy action, we say that you are exploiting your current knowledge of the values of the actions.
-If instead you select one of the nongreedy actions, then we say you are exploring.
+If instead you select one of the non-greedy actions, then we say you are exploring.
 Exploitation is the right thing to do to maximize the expected reward on the one step, but exploration may produce the greater total reward in the long run.
-In any specific case, whether it is better to explore or exploit depends in a complex way on the precise values of the estimates, uncertainties, and the number of remaining steps.
 The need to balance exploration and exploitation is a distinctive challenge that arises in reinforcement learning.

 Action-Value Methods